sigsep/sigsep-mus-2018/README.md

 This is the submission system for the Professionally-produced music task of the [2018 SiSEC](https://sisec.inria.fr/2018-professionally-produced-music-recordings/).

 For the this year, we are handling the submission of the results through GitHub.
 This means it will be necessary for any participant to have a github account.
 If you don't have experience with git, don't worry, as everything can be done from within the browser.
-Also we will add a full tutorial here.

 ## Dates